hannobraun/playground/2025-08-02_language-design/README.md

 This is the assignment operator (`=>`).
 After it, you put a whitespace-delimined list of identifiers.
 You close that list with a period (`.`).

-The assignment operator consumes as many values from the stack, as there are identifiers in its list.
-It assigns names to those values, so they might be accessed later.
+The assignment operator consumes as many values from the stack, as there are identifiers in the list.
+It assigns names to those values, so they might be accessed later using those names.

-Here, we access the names that we assigned above.
+Here's an example of doing just that.

 ```
+1 2 => a b .
 a b +
+# The result is `3`.
 ```

 ### Stack Manipulation